MaterializeInc/materialize/doc/user/content/overview/api-components.md

 this is that sources represent streams and their schemas; this isn't entirely accurate, but provides an illustrative mental model.

-In terms of SQL, sources are similar to a combination of both tables and clients.
+In terms of SQL, sources are similar to a combination of tables and clients.

-- Like a table, sources are a structured component that users can read from.
+- Like tables, sources are structured components that users can read from.
-- Like a client, sources are responsible for writing data.
-There is no `INSERT` statement in Materialize, which is correlated with the fact that external sources provide all of the underlying data to process.
+- Like clients, sources are responsible for writing data.
+External sources provide all of the underlying data to process.

 By looking at what comprises a source, we can develop a sense for how this